Katherine Ruth Bridges: Career

 In 1984, Bridges was awarded the Merit Prize, at the UGA Studies Abroad Group Show, in Cortona, Italy.
 In summer 1984 and summer 1985 she was artist-in-residence at the UGA Cortona Program.
 During the period autumn 1984 to summer 1985, she was a consulting Landscape Architect at the Central Park Conservancy.
 She was registered as a landscape architect in the state of New York in 1986.

 In 1986 she won First Prize in a competition for a Park Master Plan in Reggio Emilia, Italy.
 From July 1986 to December 1987 Bridges was a consulting Landscape Architect for projects in Florence, Italy; while there she edited a book about Pietro Porcinai, which was published by the Italian Association of Landscape Architects.
 From January 1988 to March 1989 she was a Landscape Architect at Quennell Rothschild & Partners.

 Bridges was hired by the New York City Parks and Recreation in April 1989 and has worked there since.
 In 1991 she received a "Progressive Architecture" Merit Award for Flushing Meadow-Corona Park Master Plan from Quenell Rothschild Associates, and earned the NYC Parks & Recreation Commissioner Employee Recognition for the In-house Landscape Architecture Squad.
 In 1996 the NYC Art Commission presented her, jointly with Charles L. King, with an Award for Excellence in Design for Blue Heron Park Master Plan and Phase I. In 1999 Bridges received the NYC Parks & Recreation State of the Parks Best New Capital Project award.

-From May 2000 to February 2008, she was Brooklyn Borough Supervisor, in charge of Brooklyn Capital Park Projects, and was a member of the Horticultural Committee from May 2002 to August 2003.
-Bridges has planned and supervised the construction of many parks in New York City, including Robert E. Venable Park in Brooklyn, which was completed in 2010.
-Also in 2010 she contributed to the study on sustainable practices for New York City parks.
+From May 2000 to February 2008, Bridges was Brooklyn Borough Supervisor, in charge of Brooklyn Capital Park Projects, and was a member of the Horticultural Committee from May 2002 to August 2003.
+She has planned and supervised the construction of many parks in New York City, including Robert E. Venable Park in Brooklyn, which was completed in 2010.
+In 2010 she contributed to the study on sustainable practices for New York City parks.

 In 2011 she designed and led the project to develop Canarsie Park.

 Bridges appeared in a 2012 television advertisement for the AFL-CIO.
 That year she lectured about the Canarsie Park project at the 2012 meeting of the New Jersey chapter of the American Society of Landscape Architects.

 In 2015 the Beverley Willis Architecture Foundation selected her design for Canarsie Park as a winner of the Built By Women - New York City (BxWNYC) award.